-Meanwhile, you're trying to find ways to keep busy that don't involve Solitaire or wasting time on social media.
+Meanwhile, you're trying to find ways to keep busy that don't involve wasting time on social media.
 Start using that free time to develop a strategy for finding another, better job.
 (Just don't do any of the actual job searching at work.
 That's a great way to turn a potential layoff into termination for cause.)

 3. Your project deadlines just moved up ... and they're all around the same time.

 Maybe, however, it's not so much that you don't have anything to do, but that your boss seems to be in a much bigger hurry than usual to get your projects wrapped up.
-This doesn't necessarily point to imminent dismissal, but if a lot of your deadlines move up all at once, and to the same general timeframe, you could be looking at your own deadline for termination.
+This doesn't necessarily point to imminent dismissal, but if a lot of your deadlines move up all at once, and to the same general time frame, you could be looking at your own deadline for termination.

 As mean as it sounds to make someone clear their to-do list before letting them know their services are no longer required, it happens.
 Keep an eye out, so you can see it coming if it's about to happen to you.

-4. Your boss hates you.
+4. Your boss just doesn't seem to like you.

 5. You feel suddenly and completely out of place.

 This indicator is a little harder to pin down than some of the others, but it's still worth paying attention to.
-If you feel like an alien life form at work, with totally different priorities, interests, and perspectives than everyone you're working with, it might be time to move on.
+If you feel like an alien life-form at work, with totally different priorities, interests, and perspectives than everyone you're working with, it might be time to move on.

-Even if you're not about to be given a cardboard box and told to relocate all your things to your home office, you deserve more out of your employment experience.
+Even if you're not about to be given a cardboard box and told to relocate your things to your home office, you deserve more out of your employment experience.
 Start thinking about making a jump to a more congenial corporate culture, before you're pushed out.